sopheakchan/mask-language-model-for-khmersentence/README.md

 # Masked Language Model for Khmer

 This mock up notebook fine-tunes **XLM-RoBERTa**, a multilingual masked language model.
 It learns from Khmer sentences to understand context and grammar, then predicts missing words.
-The goal is **contextual spelling** and word suggestion in Khmer.
+The goal is **contextual structure of a sentence** and word suggestion in Khmer.

 ## Why XLM-RoBERTa
 XLM-RoBERTa is trained on many languages and supports Khmer.
 With a `<mask>` token, it can predict the most likely word for the missing position based on sentence context.